aws-samples/serverless-patterns/account-tagging-at-scale/README.md

 # Account Tagging at Scale
 This pattern helps to tag accounts at scale.
-This splution is complete serverless in nature and is built on `python`.
+This solution is complete serverless in nature and is built on `python` and `Terraform`.
 This solution takes user input (yaml) and asks what are the tag key/value pairs.
-The solution builds an AWS Lambda funtion that takes the tag input data and uses AWS Organization API's to tag each and every account mentioned in the YAML file.
-See `Architecture` section for the architecture flow for more information.
+The solution builds an AWS Lambda funtion that takes the tag input data (key/value pair) and uses AWS Organization API's to tag each and every account mentioned in the YAML file.
+See `Architecture` section for the architecture flow and `Deployment Instructions` for detailed information.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.